After touching down your aircraft will ease eventually to a stop and likely you will be bursting to get out!

-After the baggage hall, you will enter the public arrivals hall, this is on the ground floor of the terminal building on floor 0 and this is where you are eventually hoping to end up!
+After the baggage hall, you will enter the main arrivals hall, this is on the ground floor of the terminal building on floor 0 and this is where you are eventually hoping to end up!

 Here you can arrange or lookout for your chosen transport, e.g. pre booked transfer, Car Hire, bus etc. Follow the signs for public transport.
 For those using a travel company, this is where you will meet your tour representative if you have transport booked with them.

 Depending on which part of the airport you initially arrived in from, this will effect on which side of the arrivals hall you will appear.
 If someone is collecting you, like friends or a pre-booked private transfer driver, make sure they have your flight number so they know which part of arrivals to wait for you.
 There is also a central meeting point in the public arrivals hall that is clearly marked.

 You’re now free to start your holiday in Mallorca!

 Please also see our page “Covid 19 – What you need to know when travelling via Palma Airport“.